 This battery-powered lawnmower cuts a 14-inch-wide path and collects the grass in a 10.6 detachable gallon bag.
 Those who choose to upgrade to the Pro version (it’s not much more), will also receive a rear discharge chute.
 There are only three different cutting heights, designated as ‘short, medium, and tall,’ that range between 1.18-2.52 inches.

-With a 16-inch cutting base, you’ll be able to get your yard mowed in a quicker amount of time with the Greenworks G-MAX 40V lawnmower.
+With a 16-inch cutting base (making it the second widest on our list), you’ll be able to get your yard mowed in a quicker amount of time with the Greenworks G-MAX 40V lawnmower.
 Although it isn’t self-propelled, at only 37.5 lbs, you'll easily zip around your yard and finish in no time.